algobulls/algobulls_help_site/docs/member/choose-strategy.md

 ![ChooseStrategy](imgs/cs8.png)

-`Density` - You can adjust the density by choosing the Compact mode, Regular Mode & List Mode
+`Density` - You can adjust the density by choosing the Compact mode, Regular Mode & List Mode.

 ![ChooseStrategy](imgs/cs9.png)